Can I Get a Second Facelift?

 Schedule your secondary facelift consultation with Seattle’s Dr. Sobel

-Board certified cosmetic surgeon Dr. Alexander Sobel has been helping his patients age gracefully with facelift surgery in the Seattle/Bellevue area for over 14 years.
+Triple-board certified facelift surgeon Dr. Alexander Sobel has been helping his patients age gracefully with facelift surgery in the Seattle/Bellevue area for over 14 years.
 Dr. Sobel had the honor of being voted as a Seattle-area Top Doctor in the Seattle Met’s 2018 Top Doctor awards.
 To find out if you could benefit from a secondary facelift, contact Anderson Sobel Cosmetic Surgery online or call (425) 453-9060.